8 Extending the Linear Model

 return sum(loss)

-This code is just the embodiment of Equation 5.1.
-Compared to some of our other approaches, we add an argument for tau, but otherwise proceed very similarly.
-We calculate the residuals, and then we calculate the loss based on the residuals.
+This code is just the embodiment of ?eq-quantile-loss-function.
+Compared to some of our other approaches demonstrated, we add an argument for \(\tau\), but otherwise proceed very similarly.
+We calculate the residuals or errors in prediction, and then we sum the loss function based on those errors.

 Now that we have our data and our loss function, we can fit the model almost exactly like our standard linear model.
-Again, note the difference here with our tau value, which we’ve set to .5 to represent the median.
+Again, note the \(\tau\) value, which we’ve set to .5 to represent the median.

 X = cbind(1, df_reviews$word_count_sc)